Metro Hotels: History

 Metro Hotels was founded in 1976 in Sydney, by John McEvoy who is the current chairman of the company and has served as the chairman and the managing director of Transmetro Corporation Limited since 1979.
 Metro Hotels is the main trading entity of The Metro Hospitality Group, the operating arm of Transmetro Corporation.
 From 2007 to 2015, George Bedwani served as the chief operating officer of the company.
-Peter Frawley joined in 2015, following George Bedwani's retirement, and is the current Managing Director of the company.
+Peter Frawley joined in 2015, following George Bedwani's retirement, and is the current managing director of the company.
 The company operates 8 hotels in Sydney, 2 hotels in Gladstone, 1 each in Ipswich, Perth, Darwin and Groote Eylandt with 2 pubs in Adelaide and Sydney.
 In 2007, Metro Hotels entered into a marketing alliance with Argyle Hotel Group, an Australian hotel management company operating an extensive range of hotels in China.
 The group is also a participant in the Qantas Frequent Flyer program.

-Metro Hotels came into business in the mid 1970s with acquisitions of three hotels including the Metro Inn Edgecliff on New South Head Road in 1976, Metro Hotel Miranda in the Sutherland Shire, in 1978, and Metro Inn Ryde on Victoria Road in 1977.
+Metro Hotels came into business in the mid-1970s with acquisitions of three hotels including the Metro Inn Edgecliff on New South Head Road in 1976, Metro Hotel Miranda in the Sutherland Shire, in 1978, and Metro Inn Ryde on Victoria Road in 1977.
 Metro Hotels also operated the landmark Canberra Rex Hotel in Canberra for a period until 1988.
 President of the United States, Lyndon Johnson stayed at the Canberra Rex Hotel during his visit to Australia in 1966.
-In 1988, the Canberra Rex Hotel was sold to Millie Phillips.
+In 1988, the Canberra Rex Hotel was sold to a company associated with Millie Phillips.